AionSystem/SOVEREIGN-TRACE-PROTOCOL/README.md

 The stamp function does not care what it seals.
 A sealed moment is a sealed moment.
 The SHA-256 proof is the same whether the content is an AI failure report, a research hypothesis, a hospital incident record, a contractor's agreed scope, or a professional foresight declaration.

+In every row below, what the seal establishes is the same narrow, strong claim: *this content, at this moment, unaltered since.* The stake determines how you use that record afterward.

 | Who | What They Seal | Why It Matters |
 |---|---|---|
 | **AI auditor** | AI system output failure — exact text + screenshots | Public permanent record.
 Organizational accountability.
 Tamper-evident before remediation. |